You’ve been thinking about working with a copywriter for a while now, so you did a bit of research and found your way to me.

 I’ll send you a brief form to complete, so you can confirm that you’re happy with the project.

-And if you’re feeling really generous, this is when you’ll fill in a feedback form and write me a short testimonial.
+And if you’re feeling really generous, this is when you’ll fill in a feedback form and complete a short review of how you found working with me.

 Your feedback is crucial to helping people (just like you) who need a copywriter but don’t know where to go or who to trust.